Home Warranty Coverage for Energy-Efficient Appliances & Systems

 Pincher's Pro Tip

 Heat pump owners: Before filing a warranty claim, document your annual maintenance history.
-Providers frequently deny heat pump claims due to 'lack of maintenance' — having professional service records on hand gives your claim the best chance of approval.
+Providers frequently deny heat pump claims due to 'lack of maintenance', having professional service records on hand gives your claim the best chance of approval.
+Our HVAC coverage guide explains more.

 Induction Cooktops